mstksg/inCode/copy/entries/advent-gol.md

 stage.
 From the beginning, Michal had always tracked the number of cell cosets at the end of the simulation (the number of active "normalized" cells), and had been exploring the relationship between dimension and coset counts.
-The discovery was that after a certain "saturation point" (6D for Michael's set, 9D for Peter's set, 7D for my set), all of the coset counts were *perfectly quadratic*!
+The discovery was that after a certain "saturation point" (6D for Michal's set, 9D for Peter's set, 7D for my set), all of the coset counts were *perfectly quadratic*!
 For mine, it followed the relationship $d^2 + 109d + 70$ exactly for 7D and higher.